How to Read Donald Duck

 Armand Mattelart is a Belgian sociologist and well-known as a Leftist French scholar.
 His work deals with media, culture and communication, particularly in their historical and international dimensions.

-Preface to the English Edition - Ariel Dorfman & Armand Mattelart
+Preface to the English Edition - Ariel Dorfman and Armand Mattelart

 Introduction to the English Edition - David Kunzle